ppy/osu-wiki/news/2025/2025-04-20-project-loved-april-2025.md

 [Ska](https://osu.ppy.sh/users/10313023) has many, many possible charts that could be going up for Loved at the moment.
 However, it's very apparent that [Still Into You](https://osu.ppy.sh/beatmapsets/1709535#mania/3493274) was the most anticipated to go up next.

 In typical Ska fashion, you can expect a dump that's nothing from what you'd consider normal.
-Though, it can be argued that this is one of his more straightforward-esque type of charts, containing a heavy amount of 1/4 jacks intertwined with single streams of varying snaps.
-This approach sounds rather unorthodox, but you'd find it shocking at just how well it captures the music, as it manages to find seamless ways to transition between said jacks and streams.
+However, it can be argued that this is one of his more straightforward-esque of charts, containing a heavy amount of 1/4 jacks intertwined with single streams of varying snaps.
+This approach sounds rather unorthodox, but you'd find it shocking just how well it captures the music, as it manages to find seamless ways to transition between said jacks and streams.

-As usual, there's uprates for those who don't think this is enough of a challenge on the base rate.
+As usual, there are uprates for those who don't think this is enough of a challenge on the base rate.

 Are you still into this chart?
 If so, you're encouraged to give it your support!